Henry Yates Thompson: Manuscript collector

 Yates Thompson's sale of the Gazette allowed him to spend more time on what had become since the 1870s his primary interest, manuscript collecting.
 The inheritance of ten medieval manuscripts from his grandfather, Joseph Brooks Yates, in 1855 started what became a lifelong interest in manuscript collection, one that from the 1890s established Yates Thompson as the leading British manuscript collector of his day.
 He benefited from the dispersal of a number of collections, including those from the libraries of Sir Thomas Phillipps, Firmin Didot, John Ruskin, and the Earl of Ashburnham.
 He had a prodigious memory, which aided him in combining long-separated volumes and manuscripts into complete sets.
 Endeavoring to keep his collection manageable, he sold off lesser volumes that he acquired, improving the overall quality of his collection as a consequence.
 His collection was catalogued in 4 volumes between 1898 and 1912 by M.R.
 James and others.

 He decided to refine his collection to include 100 manuscripts of the highest quality, and sold off the excess.
 When he was able to buy a better manuscript thereafter, he would sell one to make way for it.
 Many of the books that Yates Thompson collected were subsequently donated to museums, including the British Library, BnF and the Fitzwilliam Museum.
 He died at his London home in 1928; upon his wife's death in 1941 a larger additional collection of illuminated manuscripts was donated to the British Museum and are now in the British Library, where the 52 Yates Thompson Manuscripts from both donations are now one of the "closed collections".

+Thompson twice held the annual Sandars Readership in Bibliography at Cambridge University and lectured on English and French illustrated manuscripts of the 13th–15th centuries (1901) and illustrated manuscripts of the 11th century (1904).

 The Yates Thompson Manuscripts in the British Library include: